Bhopal: Roads

 National Highway 46 forms a ring-road around Bhopal which connects it to Jabalpur in the East (via NH 45) and Jaipur to the North west.
-NH 146, a branch of NH 46, connects the city to Sagar and Kanpur in the North.
+NH 146, a branch of NH 46, connects the city to Vidisha, Sagar and Kanpur in the North east.
 State Highway 18 connects the city with Indore (with Sehore and Dewas on the way).
 State Highway 23 connects the city to Guna and Berasia in the north.

 An interstate bus terminus was inaugurated in 2011, the Kushabhau Thakre Inter State Bus Terminal is located near the Habibganj railway station.

 In 2025, a $2.3 million bridge project was constructed with a sharp, nearly 90-degree angle rectangular turn, leading seven engineers involved to be suspended and the construction firms blacklisted.
 The unusual design was due to disputes over how to share the land the bridge was constructed on.